aaronjewell/php-workbench/USER_STORIES.md

 ### 10. Basic Configuration

-**As a PHP developer, I want to configure basic settings like timeout and Docker service name so I can customize QuickMix for my specific project needs**
+**As a PHP developer, I want to configure basic settings like timeout and Docker service name so I can customize Php Workbench for my specific project needs**

 - **Priority**: Low
 - **Dependencies**: Docker Compose Support